Popular Cars with RB Engine

 Introduction to R34

-Now, the R34 GT-R is the stuff of legends.
-Launched in 1999, this car is often seen as the pinnacle of the RB-powered Skylines.
-Its aggressive styling, advanced technology, and sheer presence make it a dream car for many.
-I’ve been lucky enough to drive one, and let me tell you—this car lives up to the hype.
+Launched in 1999, the R34 GT-R is legendary.
+Often seen as the pinnacle of RB-powered Skylines, its aggressive styling, advanced technology, and commanding presence make it a dream car for many.
+Having driven an R34, I can confirm it lives up to its legendary status.

 RB26DETT Engine